What Is Unisium? A Principle-Based Study System for Math and Physics

 unisium study-system physics math problem-solving retrieval-practice

 Unisium is a principle-based study system for math and physics.
 It helps students practice retrieval, explanation, self-explanation, and problem solving around the core principles that exam problems depend on.
-Choose Unisium when your bottleneck is not finding more explanations, but reliably knowing which idea applies and using it under pressure.
+Choose Unisium when your current study loop is watching examples, rereading notes, or checking solver steps, but you still need a system that helps you know which idea applies and use it under pressure.

-Unisium is built for students who can often follow a lecture or solution, then freeze when a new problem arrives without a cue.
+Unisium is built for students who can often follow a lecture, worked example, or solver output, then freeze when a new problem arrives without a cue.
 That failure is common in physics, calculus, engineering, and quantitative courses because the hard part is not only remembering a formula.
 The hard part is selecting the right principle, checking its conditions, and starting the solution cleanly.

 What Unisium is: a principle-based study system for math and physics.